-An Stór Tourist Hostel is located in the bustling market town of Midleton.
+An Stór Tourist Accommodation is located in the bustling market town of Midleton.
 Frank and Maria provide top quality accommodation for Budget prices.
 The comfortable rooms suit groups, families and the independent traveller.
 The self-catering and serviced kitchens allow the guests flexibility in their choice of dining.
 The atmosphere is friendly and informal.
 We guarantee the best value in East Cork.
 Car-parking is free.

 AMENITIES & SERVICES

 STAY LIKE A LOCAL

 Midleton town nestles in the heart of the rich farmland of East Cork.
 It boasts an ever-enhanced culinary reputation with wonderful restaurants, farmers market and great food shops.
 Home to the internationally famous Midleton Distillery, it also attracts tourists to the Jameson Experience whiskey tour.

 Midleton, on the N25 is ideally suited as a base for touring the south coast.
 There are numerous beaches within twenty minutes drive, as well as woodland walks and water-based activities in Cork harbour the second-largest natural harbour in the world.
 It is only 30 minutes from Cork International Airport.